 By Roy Burner - Minister of the Gospel

-Breaking free is a reminiscence of the cry of David in the 40th Psalm: I waited patiently for the Lord; and he inclined to me, and heard by prayer.
-He brought me up out of a horrible pit, out of the miry clay, and set my feet upon a rock, and established my steps.
-He put a new song in my mouth, even praise to my God.
+Breaking free is a reminiscence of the cry of David: I waited patiently for the Lord; and he inclined to me, and heard by prayer.
+He brought me up also out of a horrible pit, out of the miry clay, and set my feet upon a rock, and established my goings (or steps).
+And he put a new song in my mouth, even praise unto our God; many shall see it, and fear, and shall trust in the Lord (Psalm 40:1-3).

 David had a sure hope and firm expectation of God's help, and assistance, in being delivered in a time of duress.
-David wrote many psalms relating to His faith in God.
-In the 38th Psalm he prayed a prayer of repentance: There is no rest in my bones because of my sin.
-Forsake me not, O Lord; make haste to help me, O Lord of my salvation.
+In the 38th Psalm he prayed a prayer of a penitent heart: O Lord, rebuke me not in your wrath: neither chasten me in your hot displeasure (Psalm 38:1).
+For my iniquities are gone over my head: as a heavy burden they are too heavy for me (Psalm 38:4).
+Make haste to help me, O Lord my salvation (Psalm 38:22).

 There is a great need of breaking free from the restraints of sin, in a world that has made it readily available, because of losing sight of a godly nature.
 Breaking free can only happen with a return to the God of one's youth.

-The heavens and the earth, which are now, are kept in store, reserved unto fire until the day of judgment and destruction of ungodly men (2 Peter 3:7).
-The day of the Lord will come as a thief in the night, in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up (2 Peter 3:10).
+Scripture reveals: The heavens and the earth, which are now, are kept in store, reserved unto fire against (or until) the day of judgment and perdition (or destruction) of ungodly men (2 Peter 3:7).
+But the day of the Lord will come as a thief in the night, in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up (2 Peter 3:10).

 Nevertheless we (the believers in Christ), according to his promise look for new heavens, and a new earth, wherein dwells righteousness.
 Seeing that you look for such things, be diligent that you may be found of him in peace, without spot, and blameless (2 Peter 3:13-14).

-One is to hold fast the profession of faith without wavering.
-Not forsaking the assembly of ourselves together, as the manner of some is, but exhorting one another; and so much the more as we see the day approaching (Hebrews 10:23-25).
+Scripture reveals: Let us hold fast the profession of our faith without wavering (for he is faithful that promised (Hebrews 10:23).
+Not forsaking the assembly of ourselves together, as the manner of some is, but exhorting one another; and so much the more as we see the day approaching (Hebrews 10:25).

-Breaking free of a world system that does not pursue knowledge of the Lord and Savior Jesus Christ; and if it does, only to suit one's own fancy rather than a Christlike spirit.
-There is ungodliness that is being pursued, with no desire of breaking free, but rather to relish that which is being partaken of, with pride rather than reproach.
+Breaking free of a world system that does not pursue knowledge of the Lord and Savior Jesus Christ; and if one does, it is only to suit one's own fancy rather than that of a Christlike spirit.
+There is ungodliness that is being pursued, with no desire of breaking free, but rather to relish that which is being partaken of with pride.

-Breaking free is to destroy its continuity; as that of a magnet's drawing power, to dissolve or terminate its affect, to escape its influence.
-It takes confessing one's sins, making Christ one's Lord and Savior, to be freed of sins dominion (1 John 2:1-2).
+Breaking free of sin is to destroy its continuity; as that of a magnet's drawing power, to dissolve or terminate its affect, to escape its influence.
+Scripture reveals: If any man sin, we have an advocate (or intercessor) with the Father, Jesus Christ the righteous; And he is the propitiation (or atonement) for ours sins; and not for ours only, but also for the sins of the whole world (1 John 2:1-2).

 I once seen a butterfly caught in the snare of a spider's web.
 I leaned over and freed it from its entrapment, for the spider had not yet began its devious work, and it flew up freed!